SNNandhini/python_api_challenge/README.md

 -   Latitude Vs. Cloudiness
 -   Latitude Vs. Wind Speed

+7)  The analysis of the plots above can be found in the Jupyter notebook as required.

+8)  The Jupyter notebook also contains the observable trends explained at the bottom.

 #### VacationPy

 1)  The csv file (cities.csv) from WeatherPy is the input for VacationPy.